varya/varya.github.com/src/documents/posts/using-sc5-styleguide_en.html.md

 In the [set of social icons](http://varya.me/styleguide/#/section/1.5), the language switcher provided with the RSS icon was considered to stay with it.
 But this only happens because at the blog pages it is placed into a narrow container.
-The StyleGuide represents it on its own and I can see that it is not that flawless as I thought.
+The Style Guide represents it on its own and I can see that it is not that flawless as I thought.

 Such discoveries obviously lead to the refactoring :-)